MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-6522-database-engine-error.md

 ### Scenario 1

 You create a common language runtime (CLR) routine that references a Microsoft .NET Framework assembly.
-The .NET Framework assembly is not documented in Knowledge Base article 922672.
+The .NET Framework assembly is not documented in [922672](/troubleshoot/sql/database-design/policy-untested-net-framework-assemblies).
 Then, you install the .NET Framework 3.5 or a .NET Framework 2.0-based hotfix.

 ### Scenario 2

-You create an assembly, and then you register the assembly in a Microsoft [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database.
+You create an assembly, and then you register the assembly in a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database.
 Then, you install a different version of the assembly in the Global Assembly Cache (GAC).

 When you execute the CLR routine or use the assembly from either of these scenarios in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you receive an error message that resembles the following: